funny-bytes/hapi-field-auth/README.md

 for Hapi routes -- particularly useful for *PATCH* routes.
-If the request payload has fields with special constraints in respect to the `scope` of the authenticated user, this plugin allows to restrict access on field-level.
+If the request payload has fields with special constraints in respect to the `scope` of the authenticated user, this plugin allows to restrict access on field-level and add field validation depending on the `scope`.

 A prerequisite is authentication.
 Use any authentication plugin, e.g., `hapi-auth-basic` or `hapi-auth-bearer-token`.